clux/facemaulers/halos.md

 Active Spells: Pass Without a Trace, Prismatic Wall, Contingency(Serissa special), Whirlwind (action to move) Arrow of Slaying on the ground (perhaps recoverable)

-Recap: bought a lot of stuff, misted in a stange way and found two bosses, and did not drink lightnint resistance.
+Recap: bought a lot of stuff, misted in a stange way and found two bosses, and did not drink lightning resistance.

+Recap2: They killed Havil, destroyed his armor with the first grymin crit (with a hold monster combo).
+Took the fuckoff shield(?).
+Snuck around in the various places, found `Zavag`, an incarcerated slender giant monk who was looking to escape.
+You freed him in exchange for some information.
+Then you took down two sleeping giants with 3/4 grymin crits and silence.
+However, the last miss meant Mordai burned EBs to finish the last giant.
+This was outside the silence and heard.
+2 giants (one next to the door), now stare you down, and shout; "the intruders, they are here" (in giant).

 ### EBA FAILURE
 They throw them to Fryggt to die.